 Following that, I have added coconut oil on a Tawa and placed the banana leaf wrap on it, and cooked the fish for 7 to 10 minutes on both sides in medium heat.

-The key to a tasty, Kerala style meen pollichathu is to use the traditional ingredients.
+The key to a tasty, Kerala-style meen pollichathu is to use the traditional ingredients.
 I would always recommend you to use coconut oil and coconut milk to enjoy the authentic taste and flavor.
 And another important factor is banana leaves.
-Usually, the foods cooked in banana leaves enhances the aroma and flavor of the dish.
+Usually, the foods cooked in banana leaves enhance the aroma and flavor of the dish.
 If the banana leaves are not handy, you could follow the same process with aluminum foil.
 To be honest there will be a slight change in the flavor and taste as you would miss the natural aroma the banana leaf has.

 You could also make this meen pollichathu recipe in the oven.
 To do that, you just need to follow the same marination process, and instead of pan-frying, grill the fish at 180 degrees Celsius in the oven.
 Cook the fish for about 12 to 15 minutes on each side until it turns golden brown in color.
 Then remove the fish from the oven and wrap it along with the gravy with aluminum foil and broil for 5 to 7 minutes.

-Kerala Meen Pollichathu video instructions
+Meen Pollichathu recipe video

 - ½ tsp Turmeric Powder